danielwburch/alltalk_tts/README.md

 DeepSpeed **v11.2** can be installed within the **default text-generation-webui Python 3.11 environment**.
 Instructions [here](https://github.com/erew123/alltalk_tts#deepspeed-112-for-windows--python-311) (or scroll down).
 Please note, this is **not** an official Microsoft method (currently) so they will not support you with this style installation.
 Officially, only DeepSpeed v8.3 is installing on Python 3.9.x.

-#### The one thing I cant easily work around
-With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (disk) button.
-Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.

-I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
-This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
-So you would put double quotes around like this (from the example card):

-`"`Hey!
-I'm so excited to finally meet you.
-I've heard so many great things about you and I'm eager to pick your brain about computers.
-I'm sure you have a wealth of knowledge that I can learn from.`"`

 ## 🟩 Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)